-Description of the standards and procedures used to monitor activities carried out in furtherance of the plan and used to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements.
+Describe the standards and procedures that will be used to monitor activities carried out in furtherance of the plan and used to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements.

 Units of General Local Government who receive CDBG funding in the CDBG-PF, CDBG-PLNG, CDBG-PFED, and/or CDBG-ED program are monitored prior to project completion.
 A risk matrix is completed prior to monitoring to identify risk criteria.
 The outcome of the risk matrix determines whether a desk monitoring or on-site monitoring visit is required.
-MBE/WBE utilization is reported by grantees.
+Minority Business Enterprises/Women's Business Enterprises (MBE/WBE) utilization is reported by grantees.
 Funded projects are evaluated for compliance with UGLG comprehensive plans.